manoushpajouh/German-MLM-and-RTT/README.md

 ## Results
-The German MLM had an accuracy rate of 42.68%, a top-5 accuracy rate of 66.63% and a top-10 ac- curacy rate of 74.16%.
-These results showcase that the German BERT model can predict masked tokens well, and substantially improves as the num- ber of accepted predictions increases.
+The German MLM had an accuracy rate of 42.68%, a top-5 accuracy rate of 66.63% and a top-10 accuracy rate of 74.16%.
+These results showcase that the German BERT model can predict masked tokens well, and substantially improves as the number of accepted predictions increases.
 The RTT model had an accuracy rate of 14.29%, a top-5 accuracy rate of 28.57%, and a top-10 accuracy rate of 42.86%.
 The German MLM is by far more